South Huron Trail

 Friends of the South Huron Trail

-The Friends of the South Huron Trail is also scheduled to meet on Friday, November 1, 2019.
+The Friends of the South Huron Trail was formed on Monday, November 14, 2005.

 Trail benefits people, economy